oliviodare/cv/index.md

 - "The Journal of Trial and Error.
 Publishing science in the making: trying and erring in the age of open science," Annual Graduate Student Symposium, **University of Cambridge**, Cambridge, 2019

 ## Teaching Experience
-### Internship Coordinator
-- **Institution:** Journal of Trial and Error
+### Internship Coordinator, _Journal of Trial and Error_, 2021
-- **Years:** 2021
-- **Roles:** Design of internship goals and assessment of milestones for an intern of the Masters in History and Philosophy of Science (Utrecht University)
+Designed internship framework and assessment for MSc HPS student (Utrecht University).

-### Workshop Instructor
+### Workshop Instructor, Utrecht University (Life Sciences Faculty), 2021–2022
-- **Institution:** Life Sciences Faculty, Utrecht University
-- **Years:** 2021-2022
-- **Roles:** Design and facilitation of workshops: 'Community Research Ethics and Publication Ethics' and ‘Publication Possibilities, Scientific Outreach and Open Science’
-- **Audience:** Introductory days for 500+ new master students
+Designed and delivered workshops on publication ethics, outreach, and open science (500+ MSc students).

-### Student supervisor
+### Student Supervisor, Universität Freiburg, 2016
-- **Institution:** Biological & Personality Psychology Laboratory, Universität Freiburg
-- **Years:** 2016
-- **Roles:** Daily management of several undergraduates.
-Teaching a neuroimaging sectioning technique
+Supervised undergraduates; taught neuroimaging sectioning techniques.

 ## Editorial Work
-### Co-founder, *Journal of Trial and Error*
+### Co-founder, *Journal of Trial and Error*, 2018–2022
-- **Years:** 2018-2022
-- **Objectives:** Initiative born from a productive mixture between HPS literature and the Open Science movement.
-Interdisciplinary journal providing an avenue for peer-reviewed articles of and about failure in science.
-Currently a Diamond Open Access journal. <a href="https://journal.trialanderror.org/" target="_blank">https://journal.trialanderror.org/</a>
-- **Roles:** developing working concepts and editorial policy, giving conference talks, contacting institutions, and coordinating design
+Diamond Open Access journal on failure in science.
+Developed editorial policy, coordinated design, institutional outreach.

-### Editorial Assistant, ARTECHNE ERC Project, Utrecht University
+# Editorial Assistant, ARTECHNE ERC Project (Utrecht University), 2021
-- **Years:** 2021
-- **Roles:** Editing and management of two edited volumes: *Histories of Conservation and Art History in Modern Europe* (Routledge) and *The Making of Technique in the Art* (Brepols)
+Edited two volumes: _Histories of Conservation and Art History in Modern Europe_ (Routledge) and _The Making of Technique in the Art_ (Brepols).

-### Assistant Managing Editor, *Journal for the History of Knowledge*
+# Assistant Managing Editor, Journal for the History of Knowledge, 2020
-- **Years:** 2020
-- **Roles:** Manuscript anonymisation, contact with reviewers, coordination with editors-in-chief
+Manuscript processing, reviewer coordination, editorial management.

 ## Professional Activities
-### Co-Organizer, Jornadas CIMETEC, Jornadas jóvenes ibéricas de historia de la ciencia, medicina y tecnología
-- Institutional support from Societat Catalana d'Història de la Ciència i la Tècnica (SCHCT), Sociedad Española de Historia de la Medicina (SEHM), Centro Interuniversitário de História das Ciências e da Tecnologia (CIUHCT), Institut d'Història de la Ciència (iHC-UAB), Institut d'Estudis Catalans (IEC), Institut Interuniversitari Lopéz Piñero (IILP), Escola de Doctorat de la Universtitat Autònoma de Barcelona.
+# Co-Organizer, Jornadas CIMETEC (Young Iberian Conference in History of Science, Medicine & Technology)
-- Co-organised with Andrea Álvarez Laorden, Hèctor Isern Alsina, Pier Luigi Pireddu, María Mundi López, and Silvia Pérez Criado.
+Organised with A. Álvarez Laorden, H. Isern Alsina, P. L. Pireddu, M. Mundi López, S. Pérez Criado.
+Supported by SCHCT, SEHM, CIUHCT, iHC-UAB, IEC.

 ### Co-Organizer, 10th PhD Conference in History of Science, Medicine, and Humanities in Belgium and the Netherlands (April 2025), Beyond Switching Plastic Straws
 - **Institution:** Belgian-Dutch Society for the History of Science and University (Gewina)